solidfire/solidfire-cli/README.md

 Description:

-ListClusterFaults is used to retrieve information about any faults detected on the cluster.With this method, both current and resolved faults can be retrieved.
+ListClusterFaults is used to retrieve information about any faults detected on the cluster.
+With this method, both current and resolved faults can be retrieved.
 The system caches faults every 30 seconds.

 Options: